rozek/aframe-vertical-billboard-component/README.md

  </tbody>
 </table>

+Additionally, this module defines an A-Frame primitive named `a-billboard` for this component which maps its attributes `map`, `width` and `height` to component properties of the same name (see usage below)

 ## Usage ##

 Once loaded or imported, `aframe-vertical-billboard-component` may be used as a component of a plain A-Frame entity